JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 Diffuse is nearly the same as in Solari 0.17, except the diffuse BRDF was changed so that it returns 0 for metallic materials, as metallic materials have no diffuse lobe.

-For specular, a lot of the code is reused from `bevy_pbr`, so the BRDF evaluation is only a couple of lines of function calls.
+For specular, a lot of the code can be reused from `bevy_pbr`, so the BRDF evaluation is only a couple of lines of function calls.

 One thing to note is that special care must be taken to avoid NaNs.